 Dues and Assessments.
 Membership will terminate upon the failure of the Member to pay any fees, dues or assessments within the time periods established by the Board of Directors.

 Termination of the Membership Agreement.
-Membership will terminate upon termination or expiration of the applicable Membership Agreement, in accordance with its terms.6.
+Membership will terminate upon termination or expiration of the applicable Membership Agreement, in accordance with its terms.2., including but not limited to as a result of certain changes in control of Member, as further described in the applicable Membership Agreement.

 Board-Initiated Member Termination or Suspension.
 The Corporation may terminate or suspend a membership if the Board determines that such Member’s membership is detrimental to the Corporation, contrary to the goals or objectives of the OFA, is in violation of applicable law or as otherwise set forth in the Membership Agreement or member policy adopted by the Board.
 The Chair may immediately temporarily suspend a Member until the following meeting of the Board, if the Chair reasonably believes that inaction may expose the Corporation to significant legal liability.

-Liability.
-No Member will be personally liable for the debts, liabilities or obligations of this Corporation

-Member voting process.
+Right of Promoter Members to Approve Certain Changes.
+A vote of Promoter Members then holding active memberships and in good standing will be required for an amendment to the Articles or these Bylaws (a) to create any class of members with rights, responsibilities and privileges equivalent to or senior to those of the Promoter Members, or (b) to materially alter, reduce or eliminate the rights, responsibilities and privileges of the Promoter Members.

+Promoter Member Voting.
+In the event that the California Nonprofit Mutual Benefit Law or other applicable law requires a vote of members on a matter, the Promoter Members will vote on the matter, following the processes described below.

+Promoter Member Voting Process

 Quorum; Voting as a Single Class.
 A majority of Promoter Members in good standing immediately before a vote required under this section will constitute a quorum for the approval of the matter submitted to the vote.
 Except as otherwise required or permitted by law or by these Bylaws, the act of the majority of the Promoter Members present at any meeting at which a quorum is present will be an act of the Promoter Members.
 Promoter Members will vote as a single class with one vote per Promoter Member.